arjuna350/scripts/README.md

 This project have shell script to start and stop a java application .

 <b>Startup.sh</b>
+1. Validata java version .
-it will pass all input parameters to shell script to java process. validata java version . check if application is not running the launch it.
+2. Check if application is not running then launch it.Pass all input parameters to shell script to java process.
+Else
+it will print message that application is already running

 <b>shutdown.sh</b>

-it will cehck if application is running then shut it down.
+it will check if application is running .
+If yes then it will shut it down.
+Else it will print message that application is not running